TeamNCMC/features-from-dlc/README.md

 Along with the figures, you'll find two log files : `dropped.txt` and `used.txt`.
 The former contains the files that were dropped because there were too much missing data (based on the likelihood criteria set in the configuration file, see the [Data cleaning section](#data-cleaning)).
 Conversely, the `used.txt` contains the files that were used in the analysis.
 This excludes the files from `dropped.txt` along with the ones that were not assigned to a condition.
 In that case, a warning message is issued in the console.

-A summary CSV is saved.
+A summary CSV file is saved, called `features.csv`.
 It contains each features' time series for each trials, giving the trial number, the trial ID, the condition, the filename and the animal.
+Metrics (`metrics.csv`), delays and responses (`response_{feature_name}`) are saved as well.
+Statistics summary are saved for each metrics, delays and response are saved as well.

 Last, a parameters file tracks the parameters used for this analysis.

 ## Tips
 - if there is an error, read the error message.
 Often, it might indicate what went wrong (for instance, could not locate a file, no data, etc.).
-- google (or any search engine) is your best friend when it comes to programs and code.
-Copy/pasting error messages might give you answers.
+- any search engine or LLMs are your best friend when it comes to programs and code.
+Copy/pasting error messages might give you insights.